opensensorhub/osh-node-dev-template/README.md

 ***
 # Adding Additional Inbound Streams to NGINX and Docker
 Sometimes it may be necessary to support services that establish TCP connections with OpenSensorHub.
-In such instances, if deploying OpenSensorHub in a containerized environment modifications need to be made to NGINX and Dockerfile.
+In such instances, if deploying OpenSensorHub in a containerized environment, modifications need to be made to NGINX and the Dockerfile.

 ## Modifying Dockerfile
-Dockerfile will need to be updated with the port or ports to expose.
+The Dockerfile will need to be updated with the port or ports to expose.

 `EXPOSE 80 443 8500`

 Find the above line and add the port numbers to be exposed.
-Make sure that when deploying the container the internal target ports are mapped to the externally available ports.
+Make sure that when deploying the container, the internal target ports are mapped to the externally available ports.
 See examples above in **Docker** section

 ## Modifying NGINX Configuration
 The _nginx.conf_ file needs to be updated to provide a new **stream** configuration block or entry.
 The file can be found in the ./container directory and currently contains the following stream configuration:

 ```
 stream {